oracle-livelabs/adb/shared/adb-multi-tool-select-ai/introduction/introduction.md

 ## About this Workshop

-In this workshop, you will learn how to use APEX Workflows with Select AI to create a multitool select AI chatbot.
+In this workshop, you will learn how to use APEX Workflows with Select AI to create a multi-tool select AI chatbot.
 The LLM chatbot will have following tools: Natural Language to Structured Query Language (NL2SQL), Retrieval Augmented Generation (RAG) and the Open-Meteo weather API.
 Each tool is called via PL/SQL all within the same database.

  **Autonomous Database Select AI (Select AI)**
 Use natural language to interact with your database and LLMs through SQL to enhance user productivity and develop AI-based applications.
 Select AI simplifies and automates using generative AI, whether generating, running, and explaining SQL from a natural language prompt, using retrieval augmented generation with vector stores, generating synthetic data, or chatting with the LLM